mediachain/mediachain/rfc/mediachain-rfc-2.md

 the blockchain in an outside backing store like S3.

-A reference to the last block in the store is sufficient to boot a new node that reconstructs an up-to-date index of the mediachain.
+A reference to the last block in the store is sufficient to boot a new node that reconstructs an up-to-date index of Mediachain.

 ### The Genesis Block